Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Design of artificial diffusion at low Mach number

 We have written the artificial diffusion as linear second order terms for simplicity, but any consistent diffusive term is acceptable\footnote{A consistent diffusion term is proportional to $\Delta x^n$ for some positive n, where $\Delta x$ is the grid spacing, so vanishes as $\Delta x\to0$.}.
-This does not change the results of the analysis if, for example, we assume $A\partial_{xx}\psi \sim \mathcalOM{n} \implies \partial_{x}(A\partial_{x}\psi) \sim A\partial^4_{x}\psi \sim \mathcalOM{n}$ for non-linear or fourth order diffusion terms.
+The results of the analysis still hold if, for example, we assume that $A\partial_{xx}\psi \sim \mathcalOM{n}$ implies both $\partial_{x}(A\partial_{x}\psi) \sim \mathcalOM{n}$ and $A\partial^4_{x}\psi \sim \mathcalOM{n}$ for non-linear or fourth order diffusion terms respectively.
 This underlines the fact that we are interested in the limit of vanishing Mach number at a fixed, finite mesh spacing.
 If we also took the limit of vanishing mesh spacing, then the diffusion terms on the right hand side of the system (\ref{eq:euler_modified}) would disappear, as is necessary for a consistent numerical scheme.